hamiltonjr/lox/README.md

 game file is deleted).
 A player also can end a game in any time.

 In November, 2020 I was coded the core and now I am doing little enhance- ments.
 Depending when you are seeing it, the code can have some errors.
+I am not secure to exclude all test code at the end of each .c file.

 The game is available as a free software under MIT License.